algobulls/algobulls_help_site/docs/index.md

 ## 5. What is Live and Test mode?

 The AlgoBulls <a href="https://help.algobulls.com/member/test-to-live-mode.html">Live & Test mode</a> is a feature that allows you to switch between live and virtual trading.
 The Test Mode on AlgoBulls is a virtual simulation of the real markets.
-Whereas the ‘Live Mode’ is where you can execute strategies to begin real trading.
+Whereas the ‘Live Mode’ is where you can execute strategies to begin live trading.

 ![HomePage](member/imgs/test_and_live5.png)